-Student Support Services and Administration: 15.
-When was the last time you visited the Course Coordinator?
-16. What was the issue?
-17. When was the last time you visited the Administration Manager or the Student : Welfaı re Office er?
-18. What was the issue?
-Please rate the following from 4 to 1 by circling a number next to each cate gory: (4 = Very Good / 3 = Good / 2 = Unsatisfactory / 1 = Bad/ NA=Not applicable) 19.
-Course Coordinator provided assistance in academic issues 4 3 2 1 NA 20.
+Student Support Services and Administration:

+- 15. When was the last time you visited the Course Coordinator? - 16.
+What was the issue? \\\\\ - 17.
+When was the last time you visited the Administration Manager or the Student Welfare Officer? - 18.
+What was the issue?

+Please rate the following from 4 to 1 by circling a number next to each category:

+(4 = Very Good / 3 = Good / 2 = Unsatisfactory / 1 = Bad/ NA=Not applicable)

+19. Course Coordinator provided assistance in academic issues 4 3 2 1 NA 20.
 Course Coordinator provided assistance in personal issues 4 3 2 1 NA 21.
 Administration Manager provided assistance in administrative issues or requests 4 3 2 1 NA 22.
 Understanding and helpfulness of Administration Manager 4 3 2 1 NA 23.
-Overall satisfaction with student services and administration 4 3 2 1 NA 24.
-What are the areas that could be improved about student services and would you recommend Wells International College to a friend, colleague or Please specify the reason: Other recommendations:
+Overall satisfaction with student services and administration 4 3 2 1 NA

+24. What are the areas that could be improved about student services and administration

+Would you recommend Wells International College to a friend, colleague or a member of your family?
+TYES NO

+Please specify the reason:

+Other recommendations: